scottypeterson420/ROR-bot/README.md

 # CopyBot

-A gem that provides a rake task for syncing two environments: for importing a database dump into the local database, as well as for copying files from one AWS S3 bucket to another.
+A gem that provides a rake task for importing a database dump into the local database, as well as for running any additional scripts afterwards.

 This can be useful in situations when you want to sync your staging and production data so that you can debug issues in production without having to access the production environment itself.
 Also, it is useful for populating